 - Organic Bug Spray [The Elliott Homestead]

 Another very important aspect of controlling garden pests is to encourage beneficial insects — the kind that will nosh on the bad guys.
 Aphids are a particular favorite of ladybug larvae.
-Here’s the catch-22: Even natural sprays can deter beneficials.
-Spray to get rid of aphids, and the ladybugs might stay away.
+Here’s the catch-22: Even natural sprays can deter natural predators.
+Spray to kill aphids, and the ladybugs might stay away.

 Banish the ants

-One thing to use for ant and aphid control is diatomaceous earth.
+One natural aphid control method that also works on ants is diatomaceous earth.
 I sprinkle this natural powder around the base of plants and over any visible ant trails.
+(It’s good for many natural control of other garden pests, too.)
 The fine powder is abrasive and absorbent; ants (and other pests) that crawl through it will essentially dehydrate and die.

 The second is something called Tanglefoot.
 Now, this is a petroleum product so some of you might take exception to its use.
 But I’ve had the same tube for about four years now — it goes a long way, so I feel like the end justifies the means.
 To use it, you simply spread a band of the sticky stuff completely around the base of plants.
 Make sure there aren’t leaves touching the ground or other ways for ants to climb up, too.
 The ants can’t cross the barrier and therefore their aphid farming days are over.
 You will need to reapply every once in awhile.
 As dust and dirt lands on it, the effectiveness becomes limited.